2497 Adam Clayton Powell Jr. Boulevard,

 No one has favorited this theater yet

-The Roosevelt Theatre opened in c.1920 and is located on the corner of Seventh Avenue and W. 145th Street.
+The Roosevelt Theatre opened in c.1920 and is located on the corner of 7th Avenue and W. 145th Street.
 In the center of the facade there is a bust relief of Theodore Roosevelt.

-During the 1920’s this movie theatre was operated by the Meyer & Schnieder circuit who also operated the Odeon Theatre located close-by on 145th Street and the Douglas Theatre on Lennox Avenue.
+By 1927 this movie theatre was operated by the Meyer & Schnieder circuit who also operated the Odeon Theatre located close-by on W. 145th Street and the Douglas Theatre on Lennox Avenue.
 It was at the Roosevelt Theatre that Thomas ‘Fats’ Waller won an amateur night contest playing James P. Johnson’s “Carolina Shout”.

-The Roosevelt Theatre was listed in Film Daily Yearbooks for 1930-1933 and 1940-1955 as being a ‘Negro’ theatre catering to African-American audiences.
+The Roosevelt Theatre was listed in Film Daily Yearbooks for 1930-1933 as being a ‘Negro’ theatre catering to African-American audiences.
 It was taken over by RKO on August 25, 1937, but by 1940 to 1955 it had reverted back to being an African-American theatre.